JohnL4/Diaspora-ng/question-to-stackoverflow-re-custom-validators.md

 "1,3,5,7,11-19,100-200"), and checks to see that the given value is one of the allowed values.

+My problem is that the custom validator (the anonymous function returned by `allowedNumericValuesValidator`?) is never being called.
+For that matter, nor are any of the methods defined in `AllowedNumericValuesDirective` being called.
+The validator source code itself gets loaded, but that's as far as things go.

 Using Angular 2.2.3, angular-cli 1.0.0-beta.22-1.
 Browser is Chrome 55.0.2883.95 (64-bit)